 Paola is an incoming Senior at Barry University studying Political Science.
 She is a Barry Service Corps Fellow and a member of the Ecological Sustainability Team.
 Paola researched marine debris as part of her summer project as a Miami Waterkeeper Intern.

-The human impact to our environment is clear, especially in the area of waste disposal.
+The human impact on our environment is clear, especially in the area of waste disposal.
 The United States, with a population of 325 million people, makes up 5% of the world’s 7.5 billion population.
 However, the U.S. produces about 30% of the world’s waste (Zavodska, 2017).
 Each American discards an average of more than 1,650 pounds of garbage every year, or approximately 4.6 pounds per person each day, nearly double the 1960 average of 2.7 pounds per day (Toxic Action Center, n.d.).
 According to the United Nations and other agencies, worldwide waste production is more than 1-1.3 billion tons per year (Malone, 2006).
-It is evident waste disposal is a major issue at a global level, and the American psychology of materialism and culture of consumerism, only exacerbates the problem.
+It is evident waste disposal is a major issue at a global level, and the American psychology of materialism and culture of consumerism only exacerbates the problem.
 Through improvement of general and electronic waste recycling initiatives, resource mitigation, toxic reclamation, and landfill reduction, we can preserve the reciprocal relationship we have with our environment.

 A major part of the issue regarding global waste production is the fact that we live in what some have coined as the Anthropocene.
 The Anthropocene is a proposed epoch during which humans have immensely influenced the environment and climate.
 Pope Francis alludes to the global waste issue in his encyclical, Laudato Si.
 He says, “each year hundreds of millions of tons of waste are generated, much of it non-biodegradable, highly toxic and radioactive, from homes and businesses, from construction and demolition sites, from clinical, electronic and industrial sources.”
 (Pope Francis, 2015, p.16).
 Moreover, he mentions that we live in an area of throwaway consumerism quickly reducing things to rubbish and causing excessive waste production (Pope Francis, 2015, p.17).
 Most people in the U.S. will buy things and throw them away in six months, which reiterates the materialistic mindset of American people (Zavodska, 2017).
 On the other hand, the waste streams grow in volume and toxicity because there are few market incentives to prioritize recycling, reusing, or substituting less toxic alternatives in product ingredients (Toxic Actions Center, n.d.).